Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 SOURCES FOR HEIGHTS USED ON THIS WEBSITE

 In areas of South America the heights of some peaks are still subject to debate.
 Some Argentine peaks have AIGM survey heights that are 300m higher than the Chilean heights.
 The main areas for which no accurate survey maps exist are the Mercedario to Tupungato area of Argentina and the Patagonian ice-caps area.
 The heights given on this site are thought to be generally the most accurate figures taken from the following sources.
-In all areas Neate?s book was used when no survey height was available.
-In the most uncertain areas detailed above confirmation of many heights has been sought from the SRTM 2000 data.
+Neate's book was sometimes used when no survey height was available.
+In some uncertain areas confirmation, or at least corroboration, of many heights has been sought from the digital elevation data and/or from photographic analysis.

 Venezuela and Colombia - Neate, confirmed where possible in Colombia by CIGM 1:100,000